General requirements for the Master of Education degree include 30-48 credit hours of graduate level (5000 or above level course work).

 - Have two creditable years of teaching experience as a classroom teacher

 - Successfully complete the TExES Educational Diagnostician examination

 Within the Administration program, students may specialize in public school or private school administration.
-Within the Counselor Education Program, students may specialize in school counseling, counseling in non-school settings or agency counseling.
+Within the Counselor Education Program, students may specialize in school counseling or counseling in academic settings.
 Programs are also available for students to become Educational Diagnosticians or Reading Specialists.

 Students will be assigned a program advisor that corresponds to the specialization (Resource) area.